 Should I Buy a PC With S Mode?

-Because it’s easy and free to leave S Mode, there’s no downside to buying a Windows 10 PC that comes with S Mode.
+Because it’s easy and free to leave S Mode, there’s no downside to buying a Windows 10 or Windows 11 PC that comes with S Mode.
 Even if you don’t want S Mode, you can easily switch out of it.

 For example, Microsoft only sells the Surface Laptop in S Mode.
 But that’s fine—even if you want a Surface Laptop that runs a standard Windows operating system, you can just buy it and take it out of S Mode for free.